rohitgurjar058/Android-Me-Fragment/README.md

 # Android-Me-Fragment

-This is a Prcatical Fragment Implementation Demo
+This is a Practical Fragment Implementation Demo